saihota/saihota/README.md

   [
     "Learn Coding",
     "Pilot Dreamer",
-    "To crack/become topper in any exam",
+    "To crack/become topper in any upcoming exams",
   ]

 ```